French Restaurant L'Olivier to close by end of August

 “I like the quality of life here,” he said.
 “I like the weather.
 I like the four seasons.”

 He met Nathalie at the restaurant in 2007.
-She is house manager of L’Olivier and developed a passion for wines, earning the sommelier Level 1 in 2016.
+She is house manager of L’Olivier and developed a passion for wines, becoming a Level 1 sommelier in 2016.

 Bonnard-Grenet is a native of Paris and earned a degree in landscape design.
 She worked in Florida before coming to Santa Fe.